evgenyb/iac-workshops/container-apps/one-week-before.md

 ## Task #7 - delete lab infrastructure

+Now, when you tested that you can:
+- provision all lab resources
+- connect to the test VM
+- resolve private DNS Zone from the test VM
-Now, when you tested that you can build and push images to ACR, you can delete all lab resources to minimize the costs.
-We will provision it again prior the workshop day.
+- build and push images to ACR

+you can delete all lab resources to minimize the costs.
+You will provision all resources again prior the workshop day.

 ```powershell
 # Remove all resources that were created during the workshop